pinecone-io/pinecone-ts-client/guides/index-management/serverless-indexes.md

 ## Available clouds

-See the [available cloud regions](https://docs.pinecone.io/troubleshooting/available-cloud-regions) page for the most up-to-date information on which cloud regions are available.
+See the [available cloud regions](https://docs.pinecone.io/guides/index-data/create-an-index#cloud-regions) page for the most up-to-date information on which cloud regions are available.

 ### Create a serverless index on Amazon Web Services (AWS)

 The following example creates a serverless index in the `us-west-2` region of AWS.
-For more information on serverless and regional availability, see [Understanding indexes](https://docs.pinecone.io/guides/indexes/understanding-indexes#serverless-indexes).
+For more information on serverless and regional availability, see [Indexing Overview](https://docs.pinecone.io/guides/index-data/indexing-overview).

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';